hiniko/dotfiles/README.md

         * `work.gitconfig` is in effect in `~/Work` based repos
         * `personal.gitconfig` is in effect in `~/Personal` based repos
         * `global_ignore` is used everywhere for the pesky files

-* `neovim`
+* Configure `neovim`
     * IDE level config with LSP support
     * Has autoamted packet setup and hash based plugin installation for a good OOTB
-        * Shoudl be able to run nvim and everything just work on first / second run
+        * Should be able to run nvim and everything just work on first / second run

-*  `fzf` fuzzy finder TUI config
+*  Configure `fzf` fuzzy finder TUI config
     * needed because the brew install has default keybindings in a dir that the base config doesn't expect.
 These are handled by the `zsh` config anyway so it isn't a problem